 Assignment/Sublicense.
 Except as otherwise expressly provided herein, the provisions of this Agreement shall inure to the benefit of and be binding upon the successors and permitted assigns of the Parties hereto.
-Registrar shall not assign, sublicense or transfer its rights or obligations under this Agreement to any third person without the prior written consent of UNR.
+Registrar shall not assign, sublicense, or transfer its rights or obligations under this Agreement to any third party without the prior written consent of the Registry Operator.

-UNR may assign its rights or obligations under this Agreement, in whole or in part, to an affiliate or successor without the consent of Registrar.
+The Registry Operator may assign its rights or obligations under this Agreement, in whole or in part, to RSP, an affiliate, or successor without the consent of Registrar.

 Assignment in Connection with Assignment of Agreement with ICANN.
-In the event that the Registry Agreement with ICANN for any of theUNR is validly assigned, UNR's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of UNR under this Agreement.
+In the event that the Registry Agreement with ICANN for any of the TLD is validly assigned, the Registry Operator's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of the Registry Operator under this Agreement.
 In the event that Registrar's accreditation agreement with ICANN is validly assigned, Registrar's rights under this Agreement shall be automatically assigned to the assignee of the accreditation agreement, provided that the subsequent registrar assumes the duties of Registrar under this Agreement.

 Use of Confidential Information.
 During the term of this Agreement, each Party (the "Disclosing Party") may disclose its Confidential Information to the other Party (the "Receiving Party").
 Each Party's use and disclosure of Confidential Information disclosed hereunder are subject to the following terms and conditions: